cheri/hyped-js/README.md

 ## How do I use HypedJS?
 1. Fork and clone a local copy of the repo.

-2. Skip to Step 3 if you want to view the demo.
-Otherwise, continue to Step 2.
+2. Skip to Step 4 if you want to view the demo.
+Otherwise, continue to Step 3.

-3. To make change the text, edit the demo.json file.
+3. To change the text, edit the demo.json file.
 This file contains data about each passage in your hypertext experience.

   * Each passage should have an identifying **title**, static text that describes the **scene**, and an array of **choices**.